 Why Go Paperless?

-The numbers speak for this trend.
-Of high performing firms, 76 percent have gone paperless by using electronic filing systems, scanning and saving files rather than investing in more filing folders, and automating their own office processes.
-Not only does ditching paper and moving into the cloud increase your efficiency and organization—it frees up your time, and gives you great experience to draw upon for helping your clients go paperless as well.
+Not only does ditching paper and moving into the cloud increase your efficiency and organization, it frees up your time and gives you a great experience to draw upon when it’s time to help your clients go paperless as well.

-“We need to move away from old methods and adopt new methods that will enhance our productivity so that we can spend our time on more valuable tasks like servicing our existing clients and obtaining new clients."
-(Response from high-performing CPA firm, "7 Habits of Highly Successful CPA Firms.")
+“We need to move away from old methods and adopt new methods that will enhance our productivity so that we can spend our time on more valuable tasks like servicing our existing clients and obtaining new clients,” said a "7 Habits” survey respondent.

-Going paperless also facilitates anytime, anywhere, any device access to information.
-Work isn't held hostage by papers getting left at the office, or even a computer hard drive failing.
-Far from the risky or difficult to navigate sphere that some tentative accountants imagine when it comes to cloud accounting, data stored in the cloud is secure — and available whenever and however you need it.
+Going paperless also facilitates anytime, anywhere, any-device access to information.
+Work isn't held hostage by papers getting left at the office or computer hard drives that fail.
+Far from the risky or difficult-to-navigate sphere that some tentative accountants imagine about cloud accounting, data stored in the cloud is secure — and available whenever and however it's needed.